Means testing of Maintenance Grants

 The amount of the grant is reduced by the amount shown below with reference to the total net income of the contributors in respect of maintenance grants in all cases

-- Where net income exceeds £16,795 the amount of the grant is further reduced by £1 for each £6 of the contributor’ net income above the relevant amount specified in the above table
+- where net income exceeds £17,534 the amount of the grant is further reduced by £1 for each £6 of the contributor’s net income above the relevant amount specified in the above table.

-- Where the grant reduction causes the maintenance grant to fall below the base grant of £300, the student will be entitled to a maintenance grant of £300 per annum unless the total income of contributors exceeds £61,795 as specified in the above table
+- where the grant reduction causes the maintenance grant to fall below the base grant of £300, the student will be entitled to a maintenance grant of £300 per annum unless the total income of contributors exceeds £62,444 as specified in the above table.

 Means Testing of Student Income for the Calculation of Maintenance Grants